- Home

 7. Frittata

 Plus, because they’re quick to cook and usually filling, frittatas are a good choice for breakfast, lunch, or dinner.
-And, even better, they only use one pan to cook, so you don’t have to worry about much washing up!
+And, even better, they cook in one pan, so you don’t have to worry about much washing up!

 What makes frittatas different from other egg dishes is that they’re cooked in a pan on the stove until the edges firm up, before being finished off in the oven – so make sure you cook your frittata in an oven-safe pan.